Wrongful Termination Laws in Pennsylvania

 The Difference Between Wrongful Termination and Unfair Termination

-While you can sue your former employer for wrongful termination in Pennsylvania, you cannot sue for unfair termination.
-This is why it is essential to know the difference.
-Wrongful termination occurs when you are fired for an illegal or unethical reason, whereas unfair termination occurs due to nepotism, favoritism or simple dislike.
+Wrongful termination occurs when you are fired for an illegal or unethical reason, whereas unfair termination occurs due to factors such as nepotism, favoritism or simple dislike.
 Though you may be angry and frustrated because your employer fired you based on unfair treatment, you cannot sue for unfair termination.
+You could, however, sue for being fired because of your race, age, gender or other unlawful factors.

 What Are the Wrongful Termination Laws in Pennsylvania?